For parents of teens navigating GCSEs, A Levels, SATs or end of year exams

 They need a steadier system around them.

-Because when pressure keeps building, it doesn’t create better results, it creates more overwhelm, more shutdown, and more self-doubt.
+Because more pressure doesn’t create better results, it creates overwhelm, shutdown, and self-doubt.

-And if things already feel tense, fragile or exhausting at home right now, that’s not a sign you’re getting it wrong, it’s a sign something needs to shift.
+And if things already feel tense or exhausting at home, that’s not a sign you’re getting it wrong, it’s a sign something needs to shift.

 Questions parents often ask